AdobeDocs/experience-platform.en/help/edge/solution-specific/iab-tcf/without-launch.md

 # Using IAB TCF 2.0 with the Adobe Experience Platform Web SDK extension

-This guide shows how to integrate IAB TCF 2.0 with the Adobe Experience Platform Web SDK without using Experience Platform Launch.
+This guide shows how to integrate the Interactive Advertising Bureau Transparency & Consent Framework, version 2.0 (IAB TCF 2.0) with the Adobe Experience Platform Web SDK without using Experience Platform Launch.
 For an overview of integrating with IAB TCF 2.0, read the [overview](./overview.md).
 For a guide on how to integrate with Experience Platform Launch, read the [IAB TCF 2.0 guide for Experience Platform Launch](./with-launch.md).

+## Getting started

 This guide uses the `__tcfapi` interface for accessing the consent information.
 It might be easier for you to integrate directly with your cloud management provider (CMP).
-The information in this guide might be useful because the CMPs generally provide similar functionality to the TCF API.
+However, the information in this guide might still be useful because the CMPs generally provide similar functionality to the TCF API.

 >[!NOTE]
 >
 >These examples assume that by the time the code is run, `window.__tcfapi` is defined on the page.
 CMPs may provide a hook where you could run these functions when the `__tcfapi` object is ready.

+In order to utilized IAB TCF 2.0 with Experience Platform Launch and the AEP Web SDK extension, you need to have an XDM schema available.
+If you have not set either of these up, start by viewing the [Adobe Experience Platform Web SDK JavaScript quick start guide](../../getting-started/quick-start-without-launch.md) before proceeding.

+Additionally, this guide requires you to have a working understanding of the Adobe Experience Platform Web SDK.
+For a quick refresher, please read the [Adobe Experience Platform Web SDK overview](../../home.md) and the [Frequently asked questions](../../getting-started/web-sdk-faq.md) documentation.

 ## Enabling default consent